The Connection Between Psoriasis and Heart Disease

 The American Heart Association insists that inflammation is at the center of cardiovascular disease: certain genetic, environmental, and lifestyle factors can injure and inflame the heart and blood vessels, causing a build-up of plaque in the arteries (atherosclerosis), which will increase your chance of heart attack and stroke.

 Since psoriasis (and all its myriad symptoms) stems from an inflammatory response of the immune system, many experts believe that this inflammation can raise the risk of serious heart problems in patients.

 How Psoriasis Affects Heart Disease Risk

-- 21% more likely to have a heart attack
+- 21 percent more likely to have a heart attack.

-- 54% more likely to suffer a stroke
+- 54 percent more likely to suffer a stroke.

-- 53% more likely to die over a ten-year period
+- 53 percent more likely to die over a ten-year period.

 One important point about statistics is that they are averages – not every psoriasis patient will have precisely the same risk for developing a heart condition.
 For instance, researchers found that younger psoriasis sufferers (those under the age of 60) were the most likely to suffer from cardiovascular issues down the road, while the patients with mild psoriasis may actually be at a higher risk of stroke than other patients.